webuild-consortium/wp4-trust-group/README.md

 - Submit pull requests following the repository structure.
 - Use discussions (if enabled) for ideas and proposals.

-By contributing, you agree to follow the project's coding and documentation guidelines.
+By contributing, you agree to follow the project's coding and documentation guidelines above.

 ## Contact